gavinhoward/bc/README.md

 Files:

-	LICENSE.md      A Markdown version of Pixar's modified Apache 2.0 license.
+	LICENSE.md      A Markdown the BSD 3-clause License.
-	NOTICE.md       The NOTICE file required by the Apache License.
+	NOTICE.md       List of contributors and copyright owners.

 Folders: